 The decline of socialism and modern-utopianism in lieu of new political and economic realities beginning in the 1970s, fostered the emergence of neoliberal ideologies alongside new architectural aesthetics.
 These aesthetics were gradually translated into dissimilar and contradicting branches of postmodern architecture and into planning ideologies, which were closely tied to notions of locality, progress and anti-modernist sentiments.
 However, this translation of neoliberal ideology and practice into spatial aesthetics is still obscured in architectural historiography.

-Nevertheless, the term "neoliberalism" has been controversial and often maintains an incoherent reputation.
+Nevertheless, the term "neoliberalism" has been controversial and often maintains an incoherent reputation (definitons?
+Ambiguities?).
 For our purpose, neoliberalism will be used as an expression that goes beyond what David Harvey defined as "a theory of political economic practices that proposes that human well-being can best be advanced by liberating individual entrepreneurial freedoms and skills within an institutional framework characterized by strong private property rights, free markets, and free trade".
 Since the 1970s almost all Western states, later joined by socialist states, have embraced some version of the neoliberal theory and practice such as deregulation, privatization, and withdrawal from various areas of social provision.

 The historiography of modern architecture has traditionally been shaped around questions of style and form, while generally ignoring other external and everyday aspects of the arduous and costly venture of building.
 This stance has been reexamined since the 1970s in ongoing attempts to expand architectural histories with the analysis of financial and real estate decision-making processes, such as in Manfredo Tafuri's "Architecture and Utopia" from 1973 and with Rem Koolhaas's 1978 "Delirious New York".
 However, these examinations remained focused on the independence of the architectural expression, leaving the role of the economy in the shaping of architecture relatively underdiscussed.
 Drawing on Fredric Jameson's cultural understanding of late-capitalism and Harvey’s description of the 'fictitious capital' as a collective formal yearning for stability after the economic crisis of the 1970s, recent architectural historians have developed the relationship between space, architecture and neoliberal economies.
 Scholars such as Reinhold Martin, Peggy Deamer and Douglas Spencer have incorporated economy into their architectural history.
 In a recent anthology of studies on architecture and its economic ties, Neoliberalism on the Ground: Architecture and Transformation from the 1960s to the Present, Cupers, Gabrielsson, and Mattsson examined how architecture under neoliberalism "hits the ground" and intervenes in "political narratives, organizational conditions, and cultural dynamics" of places.